EPA Denies Houston Superfund Sites Being Neglected, Attacks Reporter

-On Saturday, the Associated Press reported that several Houston-area Superfund sites had been severely flooded in the aftermath of Hurricane Harvey, “with the risk that waters were stirring dangerous sediment.”
-An AP reporter visited seven of the Superfund sites — so designated because of their heavy concentration of hazardous waste — in and around the city, and found that “all had been inundated with water, in some cases many feet deep.”
-The report also noted that nobody from the Environmental Protection Agency had accessed the sites since the storm hit, and cited an EPA study during the Obama administration warning that “floodwaters might carry away and spread toxic materials over a wider area.”
+On Saturday, the Associated Press reported that several Houston area Superfund sites had been severely flooded in the aftermath of Hurricane Harvey, “with the risk that waters were stirring dangerous sediment.”
+An AP reporter visited seven of the Superfund sites — so designated because of their heavy concentrations of hazardous waste — in and around the city, and found that “all had been inundated with water, in some cases many feet deep.”
+The report also noted that no one from the Environmental Protection Agency had accessed the sites since the storm hit and cited an EPA study during the Obama administration warning that “floodwaters might carry away and spread toxic materials over a wider area.”

 On Sunday, the EPA responded by attacking one of the reporters who wrote the story, while not disputing any of the facts involved.

-An EPA statement, written in the jarringly caustic and grammatically sloppy style that characterizes so many Trump administration communiques, begins:
+An EPA statement, written in the jarringly caustic and grammatically sloppy style that characterizes so many Trump administration communiqués, begins:

 Yesterday, the Associated Press’ Michael Biesecker wrote an incredibly misleading story about toxic land sites that are under water.